dyaghas/obsidian-vault/C/Memory Address.md

 ### Memory Leak

 Happens when a portion of memory is not in use anymore but still allocated. `Memory leaks` can cause many problems like crashes.
-Even a small `memory leak` can be problematic as it's normally a reocurring problem, if a variable in a function is not deallocated after its use and this function is called multiple times, all the memory will be ocuppied eventually.
+Even a small `memory leak` can be problematic as it's normally a recurring problem, if a variable in a function is not deallocated after its use and this function is called multiple times, all the memory will be ocuppied eventually.

 ----------------------------

 [[Bitwise Operators]]
->>>>>>> 55ba3c0f8a51729613d5478b8f504aa4727ec7b1